Some of the most popular podcasts have grown from no followers to over one million episode downloads a month.

 If you run 3 episodes per week, with 100,000 downloads each and 2 ads at $50 CPM, your gross revenue will be $30,000 per week.

-In conclusion, if you can craft creative and compelling content but you’re too camera shy to start a YouTube channel, launching a podcast could be the best alternative for you.
+If you can craft creative and compelling content but you’re too camera shy to start a YouTube channel, launching a podcast could be the best alternative for you.

-If you doubt your capability to create a successful podcast, just remember this – some of the best podcasts currently out there started out with no followers at all.
+You can do it!
+Just remember, some of the best podcasts currently out there started out with no followers at all.